neurospeech/jex/README.md

 1. Bash, Powershell all scripting languages are limited in terms of language features.
 2. Editor support is also limited.
 3. Debugging is difficult.
-4. We wanted to JavaScript as shell script, along with JSX to organize large set of commands.
+4. We wanted to use JavaScript as shell script, along with JSX to organize large set of commands.
 5. So we created modified version of JSX which execute script little differently.

 # Jex Script